Frank J. Coppola: Execution

 In the summer of 1982, Coppola chose to drop all his appeals.
 He chose to do so because he did not want to spend the rest of his life in prison and wished to spare his family any possible further agony.
 Coppola said he was prepared to pull the switch himself when the time came for his execution.

 On August 10, 1982, Coppola was executed in the electric chair at the Virginia State Penitentiary.
 He was pronounced dead at 11:27 p.m.
 At the time of his execution, members of the jury that had convicted him were asked if they stood by the decision to sentence him to death.
 Ten of the jurors responded, all standing by the decision, and justifying their verdict.

+After the execution, one of Coppola's attorneys claimed that the execution had been botched, alleging that the first jolt of electricity administered did not kill him, while the second jolt produced "the odor and sizzling sound of burning flesh," and the death chamber filled with smoke as fire was emitted from the electrodes on his head and leg.
+There were no media witnesses at Coppola's execution.

 Coppola was the first person to be executed in Virginia in over twenty years, since March 2, 1962.
-Since the reinstatement of capital punishment in 1976, Coppola was the first person to be executed in Virginia, and the fifth in the United States, after Gary Gilmore, John Spenkelink, Jesse Bishop, and Steven Timothy Judy.
+Since the reinstatement of capital punishment in 1976, Coppola was the first person to be executed in Virginia, and the fifth in the United States, after Gary Gilmore, John Spenkelink, Jesse Bishop, and Steven Judy.